 Street Names, Race, Anthropology and Difference

-Entering the Making Differences research project as a black South African, I bring a historically informed set of experiences of political change and professional research expertise on heritage and nation building to Berlin.
+Entering the Making Differences research project as a black South African, I brought a historically informed set of experiences of political change and professional research expertise on heritage and nation building to Berlin.
 My areas of expertise are the cultural production of heritage and contested public cultures, with special attention to material culture, aesthetics and the senses, as illustrated in my book, Heritage Formation and the Senses in Post-Apartheid South Africa: Aesthetics of Power.
-My unusual professional and embodied situation in the German academy forms part of the comparative anthropological sensibility I bring to analysis of how difference and diversity are presented and worked through in heritage debates in Berlin.
+My unusual professional and embodied situation in the German academy formed part of the comparative anthropological sensibility I brought to analysis of how difference and diversity are presented and worked through in heritage debates in Berlin.

 My research focuses on the negotiation of race, power, possession and belonging in public heritage settings.
 Between 2017 and 2019, I held a Georg Forster Alexander von Humboldt Post-Doctoral Research Fellowship and was also based at CARMAH.
 I comparatively engaged with how decolonisation was mobilised in Berlin as a language for the surfacing and critical engagement with colonial legacies in the city as compared to South Africa.
 Specifically, I looked at activist identification of, and attempts to change, street names with colonial associations in the African Quarter in the district of Wedding.